allenh99/tbr/README.md

 # my TBR

-editable TBR list to keep track of your reading progress
+TBR list to keep track of your reading progress